rapidcore/rapidcore/docs/SqlServer/Locking.md

 }
 ```

 It is safe to register the `provider` as a singleton as it hands out new lock instances for each acquire.

+It is very important that the `IDbConnection` instance returned by the connection factory `Func` is being opened (by calling the `Open()` method) as the underlying tooling will otherwise open and close the connection immediately, which renders the lock useless.

+Also please note that the default configuration of the `SqlServerDistributedAppLockProvider` will manage the connection for you, thus when the lock is disposed, so will the database connection.
+This is to ensure that connections do not leak.

 ### Usage with Entity Framework

-Given that the lock provider operates on the lowest level of database connections, namely the `IDbConnection` it supports using your current connection from entity framework - everything but the service registration has been removed for brevity:
+Given that the lock provider operates on the lowest level of database connections, namely the `IDbConnection` it supports using your current connection from entity framework - everything but the service registration has been removed for brevity.
+As EF will manage the connection state you have to opt out of the db connection state management...

 ```csharp
 // Ensure that you have registered your DbContext before this Add